afarhan/ubitxv6/firmware-gpscal/README.md

-# Firmware And Userland For HERMES Radio with GPS-driven PLL
+# Firmware And Userland For HERMES Radio with GPS-corrected PLL

 This repository contains the firmware and userland tools for the uBitx v6 based Rhizomatica's HF radio transceiver with GPS.